akashgiridhar0325/assignment_web/README.md

 2. Implemented **React state** and **useEffect hooks** for dynamic validation of email and password.
 3. Used **Tailwind CSS** for responsive and modern styling of the UI elements.
 4. Designed real-time validation feedback for both the email and password fields.
+5. Used the next/navigation package for routing in Client Components.

 ## Execution
 - **Screens**:
   - **Login**: Users can log in with valid credentials (email and password).
   - **Sign Up**: New users can sign up with email and password, with real-time feedback for password strength.
+  - **Home**: After a successful login, users are redirected to a protected home page.
 - **Validation**:
   - Email validation checks for correct format and availability (UI feedback).
   - Password validation checks for length, special character, number, and uppercase letter.